-Credit Type: Career & Technical Education 1.0, or CTE .5 and Fitness .5
+Credit Type: Career & Technical Education 1.0, or CTE .5 and Fitness .5 Pre-requisite: JROTC 1-2 Recommended

 Survival is a synthesis of the basic survival information found in Air Force Regulation Survival Training.
 The survival instruction will provide training in skills, knowledge, and attitudes necessary to successfully perform fundamental tasks needed for survival.
 Students also learn critical life skills that would be useful in any situation.
 In addition, students will become CPR/First Aid certified.